Heroku Java Support Reference

 maven.version=3.9.4

-If this property is defined, the mvnw
+If you define this property, Heroku ignores the mvnw

-file to get a newer version.
+file to get a new version.

 Default Web Process Type